 There are two options for addressing the male breast roll.

 1) Liposuction alone – If the patient is young with tight skin, liposuction alone will be adequate.

 2) Liposuction with breast roll excision – If the skin quality is not good, i.e. stretch marks, history of significant weight loss, or over 40, typically the breast roll will need to be removed with liposuction and skin excision.
 This will achieve an ideal contour and result that will last for decades.

 It is important to know that any incisions made will continue to fade over time, whereas the male breast roll will get worse over time if not addressed at the time of surgery.

 Notice in the picture above, and in the one below, how the excess fat begins on the outer part of the chest and continues around toward the back.

-Many real life examples of Dr. Cruise’s patients are viewable by visiting the Gynecomastia Before and After Gallery.
+Many real life examples of Joseph T Cruise, MD’s patients are viewable by visiting the Gynecomastia Before and After Gallery.
 This will give you further understanding of what can be achieved with gynecomastia surgery.